HomeSpan/ZephyrVentHood/README.md

 Opening the remote revealed it was using a standard 433.92 MHz oscillator (it was printed on the oscillator itself).
 Using an Arduino Mega, the Arduino Serial Plotter (a terrific feature of the Arduino IDE!), and a 434 MHz receiver allows or an easy reverse-engineering of the RF signals.

-Each button on the remote produces a 8 repeats of a fixed pattern of twenty high/low pulses.
-Individual high/low pulses are 850𝛍s in duration, and there is a delays of 4ms between repeats of the pattern.
+Each button on the remote produces 8 repeats of a fixed pattern of 20 high/low pulses.
+Individual high/low pulses are 850𝛍s in duration, and there is a delay of 4ms between repeats of the pattern.
 There are two types of pulses:  one is 230𝛍s high followed by 620𝛍s low, which can be arbitrarily assigned to represent a 0-bit; the other is 620𝛍s high followed by 230𝛍s low, which would represent a 1-bit.
-Each button can therefore be represented by a 5 hex-digits, such as 0x51388.
+Each button can therefore be represented by a 5 hex-digit code, such as 0x51388.

 ### Generating the RF Codes

-The sketch uses HomeSpan's `RFControl` library to output a digital version of a 20-bit pattern on a pin that is connected to the input of a 434 MHz transmitter.
-When a certain button press is required, the code loads 20 high/low pulses into the ESP32's dedicated RMT (Remote Control) Memory using either an `add(230,620)` to represent a 0-bit or an `add(620,230)` to represent a 1-bit.
-For the last bit to be encoded, the sketch adds an additonal 4000 ticks to the second argument, yielding either an `add(230,4620)` or an `add(620,4230)` depending on whether the last bit was a 0 or 1.
-The sketch then calls `start(8,1)` to directs the ESP32 to generate 8 repeats of this pattern with 1 tick = 1 microsecond.
+The sketch uses HomeSpan's `RFControl` library to output a digital version of specific 20-bit patterns on a pin that is connected to the input of a 434 MHz transmitter.
+To create an RF signal corresponding to one of the buttons on the remote control, the code loads 20 high/low pulses into the ESP32's dedicated RMT (Remote Control) Memory using either an `add(230,620)` to represent a 0-bit or an `add(620,230)` to represent a 1-bit.
+To create the 4ms delay between repeats of the pattern, the sketch adds an additional 4000 ticks to the second argument of the last bit loaded, yielding either an `add(230,4620)` or an `add(620,4230)` depending on whether the last bit was a 0 or 1.
+The sketch then calls `start(8,1)`, which directs the ESP32 to generate 8 repeats of the preloaded pattern with 1 tick = 1 microsecond.

 ### Real-World Complications in the Idealized-World of HomeKit